prikhi/pencil/README.md

 ## Build

-The build script is currently broken for Mac OS X :(
+The build script is currently broken for Mac OS X, not because I do not want to support OS X, but because I have no OS X system to test on(see #689).

 ### Firefox Extension